 In addition to that, the Group has stand-alone derivatives that are considered as held for trading financial instruments.
 They are therefore designated as financial instruments held for trading and measured at fair value through profit or loss.
 The fair value corresponds to the value which the relevant entity would receive or have to pay upon liquidation of the deal on the balance sheet date.
-Positive fair values at the balance sheet date are recognized under financial instruments are recognized immediately in the statement of comprehensive income within other operating income or other operating expenses or the financial result, depending on the derivative's purpose.
+Positive fair values at the balance sheet date are recognized under financial assets and negative fair values under financial liabilities.
+Changes in the fair value of these derivative financial instruments are recognized immediately in the statement of comprehensive income within other operating income or other operating expenses or the financial result, depending on the derivative's purpose.